tagtime/TagTime/README.md

-Core Perl implementation of TagTime itself is in the following files:
+The core Perl implementation of TagTime itself is in the following files:

 * tagtimed.pl -- the TagTime daemon
 * launch.pl -- launches the pinger by popping up an xterm